In their memorandum the ZVfD wrote:

 the Jewish Yishuv in bright colors.
 He wrote about the establishment of Jewish

-life here, about the institutions being built, etc. The Nazis wanted to
+life here, about the institutions being built, etc. The NSDAP wanted to

 encourage the Jews to leave Germany.
 In the beginning, they didn’t necessarily